Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YCSB.md

 We can see that the overall throughput is very close to the target and that scaled-out drivers (8 pods with 8 threads each) have similar results as a monolithic driver (1 pod with 64 thread).
 The runtime is between 8 seconds and 1 minute.

-To see the summary of experiment `1726160982` you can simply call `python ycsb.py -e 1726160982 summary`.
+To see the summary again you can simply call `bexperiments summary -e 1708411664` with the experiment code.

 ### Detailed Evaluation